wsbctechnicalblog/wsbctechnicalblog.github.io/content/devops-vancouver-meetup-learnings.md

 Author: Willy-Peter Schaub
 Summary: Insights gained from hosting six community meetups this year: the positives, negatives, and challenges.

+I need to share my learnings from community events with my peers, and summarising them here seemed a great idea.
+Hopefully, it benefits both my peers and you (the community).
 We have been running the DevOps Vancouver meetup for years, enduring fantastic and tough sessions as well as the Covid pandemic.
 This year, we emerged from the pandemic and shifted from virtual-only meetings to a mix of virtual, hybrid, and in-person events.
 In this brief post, I will share insights from a busy first half of 2024, a summer break, and upcoming events.

 One major realization I have made this year is that DevOps has matured, and the engineering community now embraces the mindset.
 We have progressed from basic DevOps to sharing innovations in the synergy of people, process, and products - there remains little interest in the fundamentals of DevOps.
 Additionally, Artificial Intelligence (AI)'s impact on DevOps is significant, and we are beginning to struggle with maintaining focus as AI overlaps with other areas, leading to conflicts with other meetups and duplication of events/focus.